 SHCC Lingo

 DSL Digital Subscriber Line: DSL uses a phone line type wire to connect the DSL modem in your house to the DSL equipment at the phone central office (CO).
 DSL does not use a phone line that supports a telephone.
 DSL is not dialup.
 In some case the DSL equipment and the phone equipment can share the physical wires, but DSL is still not done via a phone.
-DSL is always on technology and can range in speed from high-speed modem speeds to almost 1 MBit (1,000,000 bits per second).
+DSL is always on technology and can range in speed from high-speed modem speeds to almost 1 Mbit (1,000,000 bits per second).
 Today, DSL is typically only sold by the phone company although several third party marketing efforts are selling DSL, the actual service is via the phone company.

 E-mail Electronic mail, sent over the Internet.
 Originally email was intended as a messaging application.
 Today email is used in a crude way to move data via email attachments.